 Snowhotel Kirkenes is located 8 kilometers outside the city centre and offers a unique opportunity to spend the night in a hotel made of snow and ice.
 But there is a lot more to this location than just the snow hotel.
 This area consists of a gamme cabin complex, with the starting and ending point for a range of Arctic activities just few meters from your doorstep.
 Traditionally a “gamme” was a primitive mud hut used by the Sami people, but these cabins are reconstructed wooden cottages.
 During the winter season, the large panoramic window will give you an exceptional view of the lights should they appear during your stay.

 Overnight stays at the cabins include breakfast and a 3 course dinner in their farmhouse restaurant.
 Here you have everything you need for your winter adventure at the same place.
 There are daily departures for all kinds of tours here, and you can chase the lights by bus, husky or snowmobile.
 If you are feeling extra adventurous you can even stay in a bed made of ice at the actual snow hotel.

-If you are in Tromsø you can choose to stay overnight at Camp Tamok, Norwegian Travel Company’s wilderness centre.
+If you are in Tromsø you can choose to stay overnight at Camp Tamok, our wilderness centre.
 Camp Tamok is the starting and ending point for a range of winter activities.
 Camp Tamok is only a 75 minute drive from the centre of Tromsø, but it has a drier climate which generates a lot of cloud free nights making it easier to catch the light show.
 Due to its location it’s one of the best places for seeing the Northern Lights in the Tromsø area.
 Spending the night “outdoors” like this in the wintertime is an Arctic experience in itself.